-Believe it or not these surreal pictures below aren’t photoshopped or part of some art project.
-These are examples of the fascinatingly beautiful and slightly bizarre ‘dazzle camouflage’ that was used during the world wars to confuse enemies encountered out at sea.
+Believe it or not, these surreal pictures below aren’t photoshopped or part of some art project.
+These are examples of the beautiful and slightly bizarre ‘dazzle camouflage’ that was used during the world wars to confuse enemies encountered out at sea.

-The waters around the Irish Sea and Atlantic Ocean were a treacherous place during the first and second world wars.
-They were patrolled by German U boats and no one was safe, not even civilian ships which were frequently caught up in the action, suffering huge and unnecessary losses.
+The waters around the Irish Sea and the Atlantic Ocean were a treacherous place during the first and second world wars.
+They were patrolled by German U-boats and no one was safe, not even civilian ships which were frequently caught up in the action, suffering huge and unnecessary losses.

-But people and goods needed to travel so innovative thinking was required to safeguard ships from attack and so camouflage, which had a long history of effective use on land, was employed.
+But people and goods needed to travel so creative thinking was required to safeguard ships from attack and so camouflage, which had a long history of effective use on land, was employed.

-Blending completely into the background was not on option, water levels, sky colour, cloud cover and weather conditions were a constantly changing factor.
-There was no way to completely hide the ships into their surrounds.
+Blending completely into the background was not on option; water levels, sky colour, cloud cover and weather conditions were constantly changing factors.
 So the military needed to get inventive.

 They made models of ships with the designs and brought in experienced gunners to look down a scope and see if they could correctly judge the position of the model.
-In some cases the gunner got the position wrong as much as 55 degree.
+In some cases, the gunner got the position wrong by as much as 55 degrees.

 More than 1200 ships were painted during the first world war including several Irish ships such as the RMS Olympic, the sister ship to the Titanic, and mail boat RMS Leinster.
 As to the success of dazzle camouflage, the results were unclear.
 The Leinster was painted in dazzle camouflage when it was sunk by a torpedo on 10th October 1918.